Nevada bookmakers score super profit thanks to Kansas City Chiefs victory

 In the wake of a 2018 U.S. Supreme Court ruling that lifted sports gambling prohibitions, seven states outside Nevada accepted their first Super Bowl bets in 2019: Delaware, Mississippi, New Jersey, New Mexico, Pennsylvania, Rhode Island and West Virginia.

 The Chiefs closed at 1.5-point favorites in most sports books across America.
-And gamblers east of Nevada tended to back Kansas City, leading to book losses outside the Silver State.
+And gamblers east of Nevada tended to back Kansas City, leading to book losses outside the state.

 Pennsylvania gamblers made more than $3.3 million on Sunday off their Super Bowl bets of a little less than $30.7 million, according to Pennsylvania Gaming Control Board records made public on Tuesday.

-In Delaware, fans placed more than $2.1 million in Super Bowl wagers, leading to about $229,000 in losses for First State bookmakers, Lottery Director Vernon A. Kirk said.
+In Delaware, fans placed more than $2.1 million in Super Bowl wagers, leading to about $229,000 in losses for state bookmakers, state Lottery Director Vernon A. Kirk said.

 In one of the few places outside Nevada where the house was a big winner, Rhode Island gamblers placed $5.51 million on Sunday's big game and lost nearly $805,000, the state lottery announced.